-Be aware that the X-window (xw) and postscript (ps) device parameters use two different color schemes.
+Be aware that the X-window (xw) and postscript (ps) device parameters use two different color schemes, as shown in a handout distributed in lab.
 The only colors available in general postscript files are white, black, and varying shades of gray.
 The colors that you see in a plot in an X-window will not match the colors on a generic postscript file.
 A color scheme that may look strange on the computer monitor may work well in a postscript file.
 I suggest you check how your postscript file looks in Ghostview before printing a postscript file.
 The issue of color schemes will come more into play when we learn about color fills in an upcoming lab.